Skip to main content

 Key Facts

-3. Four Thematic Hubs (T‑Hubs) are operational: Quantum Computing (IISc Bengaluru), Quantum Communications (IIT Madras), Quantum Sensing (IIT Bombay) and Quantum Materials (IIT Delhi).
+2. Four Thematic Hubs (T‑Hubs) are operational: Computing (IISc Bengaluru), Communications (IIT Madras), Sensing (IIT Bombay), Materials (IIT Delhi).

-4. Eight women researchers received NQM fellowships (three from Maharashtra) and about 220 women have been trained in quantum science.
+4. Eight women researchers earned NQM fellowships (three from Maharashtra) and ~220 women were trained in quantum science.

-5. Maharashtra start‑up QuPrayog Pvt.
-Ltd. secured seed funding under the NQM rolling call.
+5. Start‑up QuPrayog Pvt.
+Ltd. (Maharashtra) secured seed funding under NQM’s rolling call.

-6. Quantum Sensing & Metrology Hub (IIT Bombay) delivered three prototypes – portable magnetometer, quantum diamond microscope, nano‑positioner – and generated ~10 publications and trained ~500 participants.
+6. IIT Bombay’s Quantum Sensing & Metrology Hub delivered three prototypes: portable magnetometer, quantum diamond microscope, nano‑positioner.

 Background & Context